Photographs of what it felt like.

 Nataly Zigdon is a Bay Area based film and digital documentary wedding photographer.

 When I had first started out in photography, I fell madly for street photography.
-Photographing moments that to some might seem mundane or ordinary, I couldn’t help but see them much deeper.
+Photographing moments that to some might seem mundane or ordinary, I couldn’t help but feel much more for these moments captured within strangers.
 My love and experience with street photography has had an influential impact on my wedding photography.
 By photographing people and their subtle expressive emotions when they least notice, or telling a story through photographs simply by being present and observant on your wedding day.

 Other than the copious amounts of time laying my eyes on photographs, I write.
 Constantly.
 On paper, in my head, out loud.
 I can put away an entire tiramisu to myself.
 I suffer from nostalgia and search for the sentiment in everything I do.
 Affection & words of affirmation are my love language.
 Truly connecting to my surroundings is what fuels me.
 And I am happiest when surrounded by and consuming figs.